“The Whole Emphasis Is on Exams”: Inside Making History for Junior Cycle History

 Helping manage time and mixed ability

-The length of the course presents a challenge for many teachers
+The length of the course presents a challenge for many teachers.

 “In some cases, teachers fail to complete the course in three years,” the authors note.

 To support this, each chapter includes a summary.
-“It breaks down the key information, which is very useful for weaker students
+“It breaks down the key information, which is very useful for weaker students … they have all the key points rather than the full chapter.”

 The visual nature of the book also helps with engagement.
-“Students might recognise names like Muhammad Ali and realise he has an Irish connection, that creates interest and helps them engage with the material.”
+“Students might recognise names like Muhammad Ali and realise he has an Irish connection – that creates interest and helps them engage with the material.”

 Building teacher confidence